Aftermath of the Houthi takeover in Yemen: Saudi intervention

-After the Battle of Aden Airport and Sana'a mosque bombings, the Houthi Revolutionary Committee declared on 21 March a "state of general mobilisation", in light of the actions of the pro-Hadi Popular Committees and "terrorist elements".
+After the Battle of Aden Airport and Sanaa mosque bombings, the Houthi Revolutionary Committee declared on 21 March a "state of general mobilisation", in light of the actions of the pro-Hadi Popular Committees and "terrorist elements".

 On 22 March, the Houthis seized Taiz without resistance, although Houthi gunmen reportedly fired into the air to disperse protests against their takeover.
 The group took control of the military airbase in the city and reportedly flew troops and materiel into the airfield.
 The Houthi advance was assisted by forces loyal to Saleh.
 The next day, Houthi forces were dispatched to Mocha, a major port on the Bab-el-Mandeb strait.

 The Houthi offensive advanced dramatically on 25 March, with the systematic falls of Al Anad Air Base, Lahij, and Aden International Airport and the reported capture of Defence Minister Mahmoud al-Subaihi by Houthi fighters.
 Amid disputed reports that Hadi fled the country, Yemeni Foreign Minister Riad Yassin called on Arab states to intervene in the country's crisis.

 Shuqrah on the Arabian Sea, east of Aden, fell to the Houthis on 27 March, giving the militants control of all land entrances to Aden.
 Fighting was reported on the outskirts of the provisional capital itself.
 By the start of April, Houthi and allied military forces had pressed into central Aden, taking control of the presidential palace on 2 April.